Alternative titles for this job

 What are the chances of getting a job?

-As a result of these factors, business analyst appears on Immigration New Zealand's long-term skill shortage list.
-This means the Government is actively encouraging skilled business analysts from overseas to work in New Zealand.
+ICT business analyst and systems analyst appear on Immigration New Zealand's long-term skill shortage list.
+This means the Government is actively encouraging skilled business and systems analysts from overseas to work in New Zealand.

 Types of employers varied

 Many medium to large organisations employ business analysts, including:

 - marketing companies

 - private companies across of range of industries